ipld/ipld/design/README.md

 [This is the home](https://github.com/ipld/specs/tree/master/design) for all exploratory stage specifications and other design notes.

-Nothing documented here should be considered final and the contribution guidelines allow any conributor to add new documents without consensus.
+Nothing documented here should be considered final and the contribution guidelines allow any contributor to add new documents without consensus.

 Having implementations does not mean a specification is ready to move on to